Displaying all 4 publications

 PMID: 38742491 DOI: 10.1161/CIRCULATIONAHA.124.069450

-BACKGROUND: Diffuse coronary artery disease (CAD) impacts the safety and efficacy of percutaneous coronary intervention (PCI).
-Pathophysiological CAD patterns can be quantified using fractional flow reserve (FFR) pullbacks incorporating the pullback pressure gradient (PPG) calculation.
-This study aimed to establish the capacity of PPG to predict optimal revascularisation and procedural outcomes.
+BACKGROUND: Diffuse coronary artery disease affects the safety and efficacy of percutaneous coronary intervention (PCI).
+Pathophysiologic coronary artery disease patterns can be quantified using fractional flow reserve (FFR) pullbacks incorporating the pullback pressure gradient (PPG) calculation.
+This study aimed to establish the capacity of PPG to predict optimal revascularization and procedural outcomes.

-METHODS: This prospective, investigator-initiated, single-arm, multicentre study enrolled patients with at least one epicardial lesion with an FFR ≤ 0.80 scheduled for PCI.
-Manual FFR pullbacks were employed to calculate PPG.
-The primary outcome of optimal revascularisation was defined as a post-PCI FFR ≥ 0.88.
+METHODS: This prospective, investigator-initiated, single-arm, multicenter study enrolled patients with at least one epicardial lesion with an FFR ≤0.80 scheduled for PCI.
+Manual FFR pullbacks were used to calculate PPG.
+The primary outcome of optimal revascularization was defined as an FFR ≥0.88 after PCI.

-CONCLUSIONS: Pathophysiological CAD patterns distinctly affect the safety and effectiveness of PCI.
-The PPG showed an excellent predictive capacity for optimal revascularisation and demonstrated added value compared to a FFR measurement.
+CONCLUSIONS: Pathophysiologic coronary artery disease patterns distinctly affect the safety and effectiveness of PCI.
+PPG showed an excellent predictive capacity for optimal revascularization and demonstrated added value compared with an FFR measurement.

 Related Terms